A New Frontier for GPU Analytics

 Mainstream analytics tools typically provide a “click-and-wait” experience for analysts, regardless of data volumes (the wait period can range from seconds to hours, depending on the dataset size and query complexity).
 While feature rich, these tools are simply not designed with high performance in mind, so Big Data analysts find them unsatisfactory for insights discovery, ultimately using them for reporting and interesting visualizations, rather than true analytical exploration.

 In contrast to mainstream CPU-based analytics, GPU-accelerated analytics use cases require analysts to perform “speed-of-thought” exploratory analysis.
 Often these use cases are considered mission critical, and any discernible latency in returning query results can dramatically impinge the ability to explore the data and find any “needle-in-a-haystack” insights.
 That latency threshold is in the low hundreds of milliseconds, even on datasets in the tens of billions of records.
-This not only allows speed-of-thought analysis but also allows people in meetings to have “conversational interactivity” with the data but only with the right GPU accelerated software.
+This not only allows speed-of-thought analysis but also allows people in meetings to have “conversational interactivity” with the data but only with the right GPU accelerated software / analytical database.

 In their seminal work “The Effects of Interactive Latency on Exploratory Visual Analytics,” Zhicheng and Heer concluded: